Ellis County Historic Courthouse Security Upgrade

 We were contacted by Sara Garcia to put together a proposal for a security upgrade that would require for us to steer clear of placing anything on the building itself.

 We knew we would need to get creative, and together we came up with a plan to install the security system all around the historic courthouse, giving it a complete 360-degree view, while using the internet from the new courthouse just a few streets over.

 In order to complete this, a complete wireless system was needed.
-We would use 2 existing light poles (already equipped with electricity) and install 2 additional poles (and run cable underground to access electricity), that look exactly like the existing poles.
+We used 2 existing light poles (already equipped with electricity) and installed 2 additional poles (and run cable underground to access electricity), that looked exactly like the existing poles.
 Each pole would house the following:

 Obviously getting to work with a historic building is interesting on its own, but there were other aspects that made this job one to remember.

 We needed network access, something that wasn't possible due to the historic status of the building.
 We needed to get creative...